 6.22.1 Applicability to language

 Local, automatic variables can assume unexpected values if they are used before they are initialized.
 The C Standard specifies, "If an object that has automatic storage duration is not initialized explicitly, its value is indeterminate".
 In the common case, on architectures that make use of a program stack, this value defaults to whichever values are currently stored in stack memory.
 While uninitialized memory may contain zeros, this is not guaranteed.
-Consequently, uninitialized memory can cause a program to behave in an unpredictable or unplanned manner and may provide an avenue for attack.
+Consequently, uninitialized memory can cause a program to behave in an unpredictable or unplanned manner and can provide an avenue for attack.

 Many implementations will issue a diagnostic message indicating that a variable has been used that was not initialized.